MCSLTeam/MCSL2/README_EN.md

  - **💻 Simple and beautiful interface**: Written with Qt5 framework, collocate with QSS，powered by rounded corners（
  - **🎞️ Multiple servers can be managed**: With a MCSL2, the servers are all yours!
- - **⏬ All-in-One download service**: Powered by MCSLAPI, with the Aria2 download engine, speed fly!
+ - **⏬ All-in-One download service**: Powered by FastMirror、MCSLAPI, with the Aria2 download engine, speed fly!
  - **⚡ Quickly configure a server**: A few options to quickly configure a new server!
  - **✅ Automatic find Java**: Tired of manually flipping through directories?
 Automatically find Java can help you solve it!
  - **🔧 Extended tool system**: Use various kinds of extension to make your MCSL2 more powerful!